Jimmy Page

+James Patrick Page (born 9 January 1944) is an English musician and producer who achieved international success as the guitarist and founder of the rock band Led Zeppelin.

-Page began his career as a studio session musician in London and, by the mid-1960s, alongside Big Jim Sullivan, was one of the most sought-after session guitarists in Britain.
+Page began his career as a studio session musician in London and, by the mid-1960s, was a notable session guitarist in Britain.
 He was a member of the Yardbirds from 1966 to 1968.
 When the Yardbirds broke up, he founded Led Zeppelin, which was active from 1968 to 1980.

-Following the death of Led Zeppelin drummer John Bonham, he participated in a number of musical groups throughout the 1980s and 1990s, more specifically XYZ, the Firm, the Honeydrippers, Coverdale–Page, and Page and Plant.
-Since 2000, Page has participated in various guest performances with many artists, both live and in studio recordings, and participated in a one-off Led Zeppelin reunion in 2007 that was released as the 2012 concert film Celebration Day.
+Following the (1980) death of Led Zeppelin drummer John Bonham, Page played with XYZ, the Firm, the Honeydrippers, Coverdale–Page, and Page and Plant.
+Page performed with many artists, both live and in studio recordings, and in a 2007 Led Zeppelin reunion that was released as the 2012 concert film Celebration Day.
 Along with the Edge and Jack White, he participated in the 2008 documentary It Might Get Loud.

-Page is widely considered to be one of the greatest and most influential guitarists of all time.
-Rolling Stone magazine has described Page as "the pontiff of power riffing" and ranked him number three in their 2015 list of the "100 Greatest Guitarists of All Time", behind Jimi Hendrix and Eric Clapton.
+Page is considered to be one of the greatest and most influential guitarists of all time.
+Rolling Stone magazine has described Page as "the pontiff of power riffing" and ranked him number three in their 2015 list of the "100 Greatest Guitarists of All Time", behind Jimi Hendrix and Eric Clapton, and 3rd again in 2023 behind Chuck Berry and Jimi Hendrix.
 In 2010, he was ranked number two in Gibson's list of "Top 50 Guitarists of All Time" and, in 2007, number four on Classic Rock's "100 Wildest Guitar Heroes".
 He was inducted into the Rock and Roll Hall of Fame twice: once as a member of the Yardbirds (1992) and once as a member of Led Zeppelin (1995).